FifiXie/ML_Practice/README.md

 #### Work-In-Progress:
-For project three I hope to perfect the model and test out different categorization strategy : location, manufacture, pathogen and so on.
+For project three I am working to perfect the model and test out different categorization strategy : location, manufacture, pathogen and so on.
 Eventually when the clusters and catergorizations reach to certain satisfication level I would like to do a detailed visualization on this data set.